Client: Burning Man

 The project was made possible with the time of generous volunteers.
 Materials, tools, and transportation were the focus of the entire budget.

-This project was created an honorarium grant for Burning Man 2019 and is currently available for permanent installation.
-In the future, I am dreaming of creating work incorporating waterways, and integrating into architectural settings.
+This project was created an honorarium grant for Burning Man 2019 and is currently in the collection of Timothy Draper Marin, CA. In the future, I am dreaming of creating work incorporating waterways, and integrating work into architectural settings.
 I prefer to create site-specific work whenever possible, and I have a range of concepts to suit the possibilities of any project.